28 Day Sector Rotation, Commodity & Index Update

 You can learn more about sector rotation from this detailed course How to Profit From Sector Rotation Using ETFs.
 This course explains how different sectors are stronger during different points within the economic cycle.
 The chart above shows the relationships and which of the various sectors should strengthen from the economy.
 The financial Market Cycle leads the Economic Cycle because traders try to anticipate the economy.

 Market Update & Trading Conclusion:

 Stock Indexes: The market in my opinion is way over bought on the daily chart and needs a breather.
 Volume is light, VIX is at the same level we saw in January just before the top and the bullish sectors are firing on all pistons.
 You won’t catch me buying up here.
 Any type of pullback will most likely be sharp and there is no need to put money to work right now.

 Precious Metals: Gold and silver had a nice pop this week off of a support level.
 I did not have a low risk setup as momentum was not on my side at the time of the pop.
 Also the large gap up on GLD makes me nervous as gaps tend to get filled.
 I am just waiting for something to unfold which looks to be a few days away still.

 Oil: It has popped higher also and is trading at resistance.
 As I mentioned in Sundays report, if the USD dollar completes this breakdown then we will see commodities and stocks surge to higher prices and most likely post a nice multi month rally.

 Natural Gas: We are seeing natural gas prices dip below support, shaking out traders who had their protective stops set just beneath the previous low.
 Natural gas is a silent killer as it will shake even the best traders out of the market.
 I feel natural gas is over sold and ready for a bounce but until I get a low risk setup I remain on the side lines.

-If you would like to receive my Free Technical Trading Reports please opt-in to my free newsletter here:
+If you would like to receive my free Technical Trading Reports, please visit opt-in to my free newsletter here: